hbradleyiii/ext_pylib/README.rst

 .. code:: python

+    print green('This text will be green')

+    # More complicated examples:
     print bold('WARN:', red) + red_on_white('This is an example warning.')
     print underline(green(on_blue('This is an example of nesting color functions.'))) print blue('This is an example of passing color functions to another function.', on_black, bold)